 Surveillance imaging is conducted at a frequency and interval based on published standards noted in the NCCN guidelines.
+Individuals with poor performance status require more frequent imaging than others because of their higher risk for complications or recurrence (NCCN, 2024).
 More frequent imaging may be done as clinically indicated by the treating physician, in the event of clinical changes such as development of seizures or neurologic deterioration that are suspicious for disease progression.